anticpp/autossh/README.md

 ## Install

+Run `sh install`.The install will traverse available path in `/usr/local/bin`, `/usr/bin`, `/bin` in order.

 ## Tools

-Get help message by running with no arguments.
+Get help message by running with no argument.

 - assh
     Auto ssh.